EQEmu/eqemu-docs-v2/docs/categories/installation/configure-your-eqemu_config.md

 | account |  | Account forum username for public EQEmu authentication, this is used with worldserver registration |
 | password |  | Account forum password |

-{% hint style="warning" %}
+!!! warning
       Your server will need to use port 5998 to communicate with the public EQEmu loginserver.
 Do NOT change that value as you would for your eqhost file, based on client.
-{% endhint %}

 * Note: Multiple Loginserver endpoints can be established by using the same configuration above, however declaring your loginserver subsections with a number, below is an example